THE ROYAL PRIESTHOOD

 Each member of the royal priesthood must understand he is a member of Christ’s house only as long as he continues in confidence and rejoicing to the end of His discipleship.

-Take heed, brethren, lest there be in any of you an evil heart of unbelief, in departing from the living God.
-(Hebrews 3:12)
+Beware, brethren, lest there be in any of you an evil heart of unbelief in departing from the living God; (Hebrews 3:12)

 “Exhort one another daily.”
 It is not enough for us to get together on Sunday.
 The believers must be in contact with one another each day so if a member begins to be overcome by sin we can exhort that person concerning his or her need to continue in Christ.